REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2016-04-08: Added documentation on entering server details for monitoring into the Admintool.
 * 2016-04-06: Added system recommendations.
 * 2016-04-05: Added documentation on changing settings after running setup scripts.
 * 2016-04-05: Added Troubleshooting section.